j3lte/chanarchive/README.md

     chanarchive [options] <URL> [<URL2> <URL3> ... ]

+You can also use shortcodes!
+Shortcode: imageboard/board/thread, e.g.: 8chan/b/9000

 Call the program with the `-h` or `--help` option to see more options.
 You can see the current output here in the [docs](https://github.com/j3lte/chanarchive/blob/master/docs/cli.md)

-**Version 0.3.5 :: Now supports downloading multiple boards at once!**

 It will create a folder called based on the imageboard, where it stores the current thread.